 Furthermore, in a political climate plagued with propaganda, this clean-energy undertaking has bipartisan support.

-"To take something that's been wasted in this country and turn it into something positive is ... it's a wonderful step in the right direction," said Gretchen Nicholoff, former president and current board member of Western Colorado Congress.
+"To take something that's been wasted in this country and turn it into something positive is ... it's a wonderful step in the right direction," said Gretchen Nicholoff, former president and current board member of Western Colorado Congress, an environmental group.
 Nicholoff also lives near Somerset.